dmbch/pea/examples/PEA/prompt.md

 For prompt files: analyze technical structure and implementation patterns.
 For reference materials: note as "Reference [filename] for [purpose]" in Background.

 Be explicit about how you're using each file.

+### Prompt Generation

+For key elements (boundaries, voice, triggers), draft 3-5 variations and assess technically:

+- Character voice shows through instruction phrasing (not descriptions or examples)
+- Boundaries and principles are expressed unambiguously
+- Refusal triggers are specific and testable
+- Instructions create productive friction where needed

+Select the approach that best meets these technical criteria while preserving the user's creative vision.

 ### IMPORTANT: Character Voice